Chung-Ang University

 Chung-Ang University (CAU; Korean: 중앙대학교) is a private research university in Seoul, South Korea.
-It is widely regarded as one of the best universities in South Korea.
-The university operates two campuses: main campus located in Dongjak District, Seoul, and an additional campus in Anseong, Gyeonggi Province.
+The university operates two campuses, with its main campus located in the Dongjak District, of the city, and an additional campus in Anseong, Gyeonggi Province.
 CAU consists of 16 undergraduate colleges and 16 graduate schools.

-Starting as a church-run kindergarten in 1916, CAU transformed into a school for female kindergarten teachers in 1922 and was granted university status in 1953.
-The university held its centennial in 2018.
-It has 33,600 undergraduates, 5,200 graduates, 700 professors and 500 more part-time teaching staff.
+Founded as a church-run kindergarten in 1916, it transformed into a school for female kindergarten teachers in 1922.
+CAU was granted university status in 1953.
+The university held its centennial anniversary in 2018.
+It has more than 33,600 undergraduate students, 5,200 graduate students, 700 professors, and 500 more part-time teaching staff.
+The symbol of the university is a blue dragon.

-Established in 1918, CAU has endured through the painful course of Korea's modern history, upholding its ideal of "Truth and Justice".

-The symbol of Central University is Blue Dragon.
-The blue dragon statue represents the dragon to the universe toward the outer world by ascending and ascending the earth with the dragon blessed.
-Blue Dragon, a symbol of divine, majestic and prosperous, represents the sacredness, authority and freedom of the university and means the eternal prosperity of Chung Ang University.
-In addition, each part of the Blue Dragon Prize is a source of greatness, exploration of truth, class polishing, school development and prosperity of space exploration.

 History

-Establishment 1918–1932
+Establishment

-Chung-Ang University began with the establishment of Chung-Ang Kindergarten as an annex to the Chung-Ang Methodist Church located in Insa-dong, Jongno-gu, Seoul, in April 1918.
+The history of the Chung-Ang University began with the establishment of the Chung-Ang Kindergarten, as an annex to the Chung-Ang Methodist Church located in Insa-dong, Seoul.

-Chung-Ang Kindergarten originated as a branch of Jungdong Church in 1916 and separated in 1918.
+The kindergarten was originally founded as a branch of the Jungdong Church in 1916.
+The kindergarten was separated in April 1918.

-In 1922, the Japanese enacted legislation against kindergartens to restrict expansion, however, other kindergartens including Susong, Kyungsung and Taewha, and kindergartens in Gaesung and Pyongyang were founded by 1924.

-Adversity 1933–1945

-The social conventions in the 1920s made it difficult to recruit female students but a Teacher Training Program was established and kindergarten teachers were educated, which can be seen as a development in the modern history of teaching in Korea.
-Undeterred by the hostile conditions, graduates were posted to kindergartens in cities including Hamhung, Hweryung, Busan, Masan, Jeonju, Anak, Cheonan, Sariwon, and Milyang.
-Thus, the Chung-Ang Kindergarten Teacher Training Program took on the role of a Professional Educational Institution.